 Other Good Theme Parks for Seniors:

-- Epcot — The pavilions of World Showcase offer the chance to shop, eat and drink in the history and architecture of 11 countries.
+- EPCOT — World Showcase offers the chance to shop, eat and drink in the history and architecture of 11 countries.
 You can take your time hopping from pavilion to pavilion without having to walk far distances at a time.

 - Disney’s Hollywood Studios — This park provides a trip back in time through Hollywood's Golden Era.
 The 50s Prime Time Cafe is a nostalgic eating experience in a sitcom setting.
 Or, dine like a Hollywood icon at The Hollywood Brown Derby.